MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

 ```

 ### -AdditionalAccountsEnabled
-This parameter is available only in the cloud-based service.
+This parameter has been deprecated and is no longer used.

-{{ Fill AdditionalAccountsEnabled Description }}
+To enable or disable personal accounts in the new Outlook for Windows, use the PersonalAccountsEnabled parameter.

 ```yaml
 Type: System.Boolean